AllenNeuralDynamics/parallax/docs/source/programmersGuide2.rst

         - Probe detection fails within the current crop region.
         - Either the tip or base of the probe is outside the existing boundary.

 The `crop_size` is dynamically adjusted in a loop.
 If the detection fails or the probe points (tip or base) fall outside the crop region, the system increases the search region to continue detecting the probe in a larger area.
-The search region expands until the maximum image size is reached.

 If the probe is successfully detected and is within the updated boundary, the process continues.
 If the detection fails, the system increases the crop region by increments and tries again until a successful detection occurs or the maximum image size is reached.